 Keep Distractions At Bay

 First things first, you want to get rid of any and all distractions.
-The way to solve this issue is to firstly create a list of everything you know will be a distraction for you.
-The second step is pretty straight forward really, you then remove everything on that list when you need to study.
+The way to solve this issue is to first create a list of everything you know will be a distraction for you.
+The second step is pretty straightforward really, you then remove everything on that list when you need to study.
 It’s obviously a lot easier said than done but once you get into a routine it will become easier each day.

 Schedule your study time by allocating which hours you will put your head down to work and when you can stop for a break.
 When that break comes around, reward yourself with things like a snack, an episode of a tv show or a walk in the park.
 Set boundaries for yourself, tell friends and family not to contact you between certain hours and download apps that will block you from accessing distracting websites for a certain amount of time.

 A great app to help with constant phone distractions is Forest.
 It’s an app where you set your desired study time and a forest of trees will start to grow on the patch of land the longer you go without accessing your phone.
 If you can’t resist temptation then your trees die.

 If you haven’t got the right lighting in your study space suited to your needs it can have a really negative impact.
 Making you feel sleepy and putting constant strain on your eyes.
 But remember you are in full control of this so adjust your screen brightness setting to a comfortable level and find what works for you.
 Natural light is obviously great to let in, brighten your mood and lift your spirits.
 When it comes to night time tastes will vary, some like overhead lighting whilst others can’t stand it and rather opt for a warm and soft side lamp in the evenings.
 You can even get creative and light some scented candles and choose your favourite smells to add to the comfort of your space.

 You can also purchase blue light filter glasses that contain specific lenses that are designed to block out and reduce the amount of harsh blue light your eyes consume.
 There are also laptop screen covers for this if you are not wanting to wear glasses.